mdmazidulislam26/Online-Assessment-System-OAS/README.md

-# Online-Assessment-System-OAS-
+# Online-Assessment-System-OAS
-This project was inspired by the university's online assessment system. project is built following the microservice architecture using the Java Spring boot framework.
+The university's online assessment system inspired this project. project is built following the microservice architecture using the Java Spring boot framework.